saeedsul/CustomerOrders/README.md

 1. change the launch profile to docker-compose in visual studio or via command line docker-compose up in the same directory where the compose file is.

-2. once you run docker-compose it will create two containers 2.1 lineten_db_container
+2. once you run docker-compose it will create two containers 2.1 db_container
-   2.2 lineten_api_container
+   2.2 api_container

-3. lineten_api_container is dependent on lineten_db_container because it uses the Service name (SqlServerDb) to be able to connect to the database.
+3. api_container is dependent on db_container because it uses the Service name (SqlServerDb) to be able to connect to the database.

 #==============================================================================================================